GP2code/deprecated_archive/README.md

 ## Manuscript incoming
 We are working on the manuscript and cluster files for the array right now (just started shipping) so check back if you need anything else.

+## Preliminary overview
+Check out the slides from the Singleton Lab's Dr. Sara Bandres-Ciga for a 10,000 for overview of what the collaborators working on the design put together.
+Now that we are generating genotypes on this array, we'll start getting more granular info out there ASAP (pun only partially intended).